 Location of Championship Tournaments or Meets

-1. Each zone will be required to post a two hundred ($200.00) performance bond to ensure that said zones meet entry requirements and/or eligibility rules and regulations and/or zone commitments.
+Each zone will be required to post a $200 performance bond to ensure that said zones meet entry requirements and/or eligibility rules and regulations and/or zone commitments.
 Zones failing to meet said requirements may forfeit all of or part of the bond as per discretion of the Board of Directors.
 Violating zones will have the opportunity to make representation to the Board of Directors prior to assessment of any fines.

 I. General Information

-2. In order for a school to participate in a provincial championship, that school must compete in its zone league or zone play-off or interzone.
+- In order for a school to participate in a provincial championship, that school must compete in its zone league, zone play-off or interzone.

-8. Every school and activity (varsity, junior varsity) must complete the online eligibility registration (ExNet).
-This should be submitted to the MHSAA, one copy to the zone convenor, and one copy should remain with their school.
+- Every school and activity (varsity, junior varsity) must complete the online roster/eligibility registration.
 Eligibility deadline dates are listed in each sport section.
-The reason that we ask for eligibility forms is to keep an accurate accounting and record of student athletes.
 Failure to submit online eligibility forms may result in a fine.

 III.
 Championship Dates/Technical Information

-1. Badminton: The tournament will take place on the first weekend in May.
+- Badminton: The tournament, Junior Varsity or Varsity, will take place on the first weekend in May.

 *NEW* Starting in March 2015 JV basketball will no longer include an “AAA/AAAA” category but be two separate provincial championships a “AAA” & “AAAA” Championship.
 A/AA JV will continue as one category.
 Formats yet to be determined.

-10. Fastpitch: The Provincial Fastpitch Championships will take place on the first weekend in June.
+- Fast Pitch: The Provincial Fast Pitch Championships will take place on the first weekend in June.